HazMat Tool — substance information

 (10B) Other

-More than one packing group is indicated for this entry.
-Criteria for assignment see 49 CFR §173 Subpart D. You can find specific details in the tabs above.
-Differences are highlighted.
+Multiple packing groups apply to this entry.
+See assignment criteria in 49 CFR §173 Subpart D. Details are in the tabs above; differences are highlighted.

 PG I PG II PG III